chivandikwa/gatsby-casper/src/content/clean-architecture.md

 To see Clean Architecture at play let us run with a scenario where we are creating a voucher system for a retail company.
 Initially, the requirement is to be able to generate vouchers that can be applied for free delivery.
 It should be possible to validate and redeem these vouchers, with the latter only being possible once.

 We want to be able to store these vouchers but we are not sure about the details yet so we want to defer this requirement.
 As for generating the vouchers we have identified [shortid](https://github.com/bolorundurowb/shortid/) as the library that we shall be using.
 For this example, let us assume this is a complex integration.

+> The demo examples will make use of the terminology from Ports and Adapters
+>
+> **Port**: an interface between the application and the external world, which defines a set of operations or services that the application provides or requires.
+>
+> **Adapter**: a component that implements a specific port interface, adapting it to the application's internal architecture (This is infrastructure!).

 Let us start with identifying the inner circle, the domain entities.